 Drywall ceilings are made by pressing different materials to form large sheets.
 These sheets are put in place, dried, and have molds pressed into them.
 This makes a blank but complete-looking ceiling.

 An older technique that has been replaced by drywalls, plaster ceilings have been in use for centuries.

-Plaster ceilings provide a durable surface to add your creativity to it.
+Plaster ceilings provide a durable surface to add creativity to it.
 However, these ceilings are best suited for conventional flat ceilings.

 28. PVC Ceiling

-PVC ceilings utilize the lightweight and versatile PVC material to make wood-like finishes that come in many colors.
+PVC ceilings utilize lightweight and versatile PVC material to make wood-like finishes that come in many colors.

 PVC ceilings are durable, affordable, and highly customizable according to your personal preference.

 29. Faux Tin Ceiling